olandr/dgourse/README.md

 > **Please note**:
 This whole repo got transferred from my school account.
-Hence the lack of commits, issues and project-boards etc.
+Hence the lack of commits, issues and project-boards etc. However, I could not do a Github-transfer due to access mngt --- I resorted to just copy the files and relevant information.

 # kthgraph
 Experiments with a graph db (dgraph) focused on course relations on KTH